ScorpiosCrux/Budget-Smart/README.md

 - https://www.youtube.com/watch?v=N5wpD9Ov_To
 - Not every component is a styled component because it makes it a lot harder to make changes
 	- Instead use styled components with nesting by doing & .classname
+	- using SASS styled syntax (package does not need to be installed)
+- Seperate it when you can group it together